 In an emergency (if a crime is being committed or someone’s life is in danger) call the police on 999.

-Notice of an injunction against the Cassidy family and against persons unknown
+Notice of an injunction against the Cassidy family

 The injunction order relates to the following defendants: